-- The only unlocked LDO in existence are the 36% of LDO in the DAO treasury.
+- 36% of LDO are unlocked in the DAO treasury.
 Anyone can make a proposal on how they can be used.
 If you have any initiatives you think will benefit the Lido protocol, share your thoughts in our governance platform: research.lido.fi.

 The Lido DAO is pleased to announce the distribution of the LDO token - the Lido DAO governance token.

 LDO has been distributed to early stakers across Lido.
 To check your balance, visit airdrop.lido.fi.